 Your information is stored on secure, password protected databases and networks.
 Access to the information is given only to staff with the appropriate authorisation.
 Data is held mainly in the United Kingdom with some on servers within the European Union.

 HOME operates CCTV camera surveillance throughout the building and on the perimeter of the premises.
 The system is in place for the purposes of reducing the threat of crime generally, protecting HOME’s premises and helping to ensure the safety of HOME’s staff and visitors.
 The images are stored securely and monitored in a controlled space.
 Images may be shared with Greater Manchester Police if required for the investigation of crime.

 HOME uses photography and film at events to promote its activities, build new audiences and report to funders.
-These images may be used on our website, social media channels and in written reports to funders.
+These images may be used on our website, social media channels, in press releases and in written reports to funders.
 Any events being photographed will be clearly signposted to make the public aware.
 Public may request not to be photographed.
 We will seek parental consent to take photographs of children and young people under the age of 18.